TomSssM/MyCodewars/task-archieve/task-type-summary/task-type-summary-general.md

     </details>

-2. __*`Do math or bitwise operation first on all the elements of the array and then to the same counter on all the elements that should be in array`*__
+2. __*`Do math or bitwise operation first on all the elements of the array and then to the same counter on all the elements that should be in the array`*__
     <details>

     <summary>Code</summary>